Published: 12 Feb 2019 under ARTICLE

 The Digital Studio supports international knowledge exchange across the digital humanities, arts and social sciences, by hosting a range of fellows and visiting researchers.

-The Digital Studio is excited to host Dr Liz Stainforth from June to October 2018, as part of the Australian Endeavour Fellowship Scheme.
+The Digital Studio hosted Dr Liz Stainforth from June to October 2018, as part of the Australian Endeavour Fellowship Scheme.

 Elizabeth Stainforth completed her doctoral studies in 2016 and has since worked as a Postdoctoral Fellow at the Institute for Advanced Studies in the Humanities (University of Edinburgh) and as a Lecturer at the University of Leeds.
 Her research explores digital heritage and memory cultures, and she is currently working on a collaborative book-length project about digital archiving practices (provisional title: All and Each: Dialogues in the Digital Archive).
 She has been an Associate Editor for parallax journal and published articles in journals including Museum and Society and Digital Humanities Quarterly.